How to Enroll

-Applicants must have a 3.0 GPA on their most recent report card, and ITBS or (other nationally normed standardized test scores) in the 75% or above percentile on both reading and mathematics.
+Applicants must have a 3.0 GPA on their most recent report card, and MAP test or (other nationally normed standardized test scores) in the 75% or above percentile on both reading and mathematics.
 Parental commitment to the program is important, and students are required to abide by the school unified dress code.
 Admission packets must be mailed or personally delivered to MCAA.
 Submit one application per child.
 Incomplete application packets will not be processed.
+Students must also have a history of satisfactory behavior and attendance to be accepted into the magnet program.

 Sixth Grade and Middle Grades Magnet Programs